TSChallenges/npci-advcoding-assignment-11-vivekDaulagar/README.md

 ## Testing Your Implementation

-The project includes test cases in `AgDataServiceTest.java` that you can use to validate your implementation.
+The project includes test cases in `AgDataApplicationTests.java` that you can use to validate your implementation.
 Make sure all tests pass before submitting.

 Run the tests with:
 ```
-mvn test
+mvn clean test
 ```

 ## Data Format